 ambiguity A problem with immediate communication caused by grammatical inaccuracy or a contradiction (eg, 'I love it because it's boring'). appropriate Language which is suitable for the requirements of the task. coherent Language which is easy to follow with a logical sequencing of ideas.
 See 'fluent'. complex sentences Sentences which contain a subordinate clause or clauses.
 See Appendix 1 for examples. complex structures See Appendix 1 for examples. confidence Accurate use of language. delay in communication A problem with immediate communication caused by grammatical or lexical inaccuracy. fluent Language which is easy to follow with a logical sequencing of ideas.
-See 'coherent'. grammatical structures Structures which are listed in the specification. justified The reason for holding a stated opinion. key messages With reference to the translation questions on both papers, these are the key messages as identified in the mark scheme. lapses A problem with communication caused by grammatical inaccuracy linking words Words such as כי, אבל, used to create longer sentences. longer sentences These may be complex, with more difficult subordinations, or more simple through the use of linking words. major errors Errors which impair communication. minor errors Errors which do not have a bearing on communication. opinions A positive/negative verb or adjective used to give an opinion; or a neutral adjective, such as 'big', preceded by something like 'I think that'.
+See 'coherent'. grammatical structures Structures which are listed in the specification. justified The reason for holding a stated opinion. key messages With reference to the translation questions on both papers, these are the key messages as identified in the mark scheme. lapses A problem with communication caused by grammatical inaccuracy. linking words Words such as und , aber , weil , obwohl , used to create longer sentences. longer sentences These may be complex, with more difficult subordinations such as obwohl, als, wenn, bevor etc, or more simple through the use of linking words such as und, aber, oder. major errors Errors which impair communication. minor errors Errors which do not have a bearing on communication. opinions A positive/negative verb or adjective used to give an opinion; or a neutral adjective, such as 'big', preceded by something like 'I think that'.
 For example 'I think that my bedroom is very small'. secure Accurate. structures See 'grammatical structures'. style and register The style of writing.
 Usually this will be determined by the nature of the task, requiring informal or formal register. time frames The use of tenses, with or without time markers, which refer to past, present or future events.
-A present tense may be a future or past time frame. variety Use of different verbs' nouns and adjectives which avoid a lot of conspicuous repetition.
+A present tense may be a future or past time frame, eg Ich gehe am Wochenende ins Kino (future time frame); Ich lerne seit fünf Jahren Deutsch (past time frame). variety Use of different verbs, nouns and adjectives which avoid a lot of conspicuous repetition.

-Part 2 - Marking guidance for June 2020 series
+Part 2 - Marking guidance for June 2021 series